 Traditional Maltese Festa in Summer:

-Among the best-known yearly events are: the Notte Bianca, Birgu by Candlelight, BirguFest, the Rolex Middlesea Yachting Race, the International Fireworks Festival at the Grand Harbour, the Delicata and Marsovin Wine Festivals, the Strawberry Festival at Mgarr, Casal Fornaro Bread Festival in Qormi, the Medieval Mdina Festival in the old capital city of Mdina (also known as the Silent City), the internationally famous Isle of MTV concert, the Senglea Maritime Festival and others.
+Among the best-known yearly events are: the Notte Bianca, Birgu by Candlelight, BirguFest, the Rolex Middlesea Yachting Race, the International Fireworks Festival at the Grand Harbour, the Delicata and Marsovin Wine Festivals, the Strawberry Festival at Mgarr, Casal Fornaro Bread Festival in Qormi, the Medieval Mdina Festival in the old capital city of Mdina (also known as the Silent City and listed among the 14 most beautiful hilltop towns in Europe by CNN), the internationally famous Isle of MTV concert, the Senglea Maritime Festival and others.

 The annual Malta International Fireworks Festival: